Sierra Nevada Adventures Single Day Rides

-MOKELUMNE CANYON RIDE:
+MOKELUMNE CANYON ADVENTURE RIDE

-This dual sport adventure ride will take each rider on a tour through a remote wooded landscape on dirt roads, back roads & forest service roads bringing you a truly unique dual sport ride in the Sierra Nevada.
-Your mid to large dual sport bike will be at home as we ride the backways & byways of yesteryear.
-As a rider who seeks adventure, you will be taken on a journey that will awaken your inner dual sport needs as you explore the wooded landscape to a breath taking granite vista over 2,500 feet above the mighty Mokelumne River below.
+This dual-sport ADVENTURE ride will take you on an amazing off-road tour through a wooded landscape on remote dirt roads, goat roads & forest service roads bringing you a truly unique dual sport ride on the western side of the Sierra Nevada.
+Your mid to large dual-sport bike will be at home as we ride the backways & byways of yesteryear.
+As a rider who seeks adventure, you will be taken on a journey that will awaken, your inner dual-sport needs as you explore the wooded landscape to a breathtaking granite vista over 2,500 feet above the mighty Mokelumne River below.
 From its sources high in the central Sierra Nevada to Salt Springs Reservoir the mighty North Fork of the Mokelumne River carves the deepest granite canyon north of Yosemite National Park.

 Mokelumne Canyon Dual Sport Adventure Ride begins on the western edge of the Sierra Nevada foothills and travels through the historic Amador Gold Country to a remote area of Calaveras County known as West Point.
 The small mountain town was originally named Indian Gulch when founded in 1852, the name was changed to West Point in 1854 when the famous mountain man Kit Carson established a camp on the ridge between the confluence of the Middle Fork and the mighty North Fork of the Mokelumne River.

-This mid-elevation segment of the Mokelumne River offers semi-primitive free camping with opportunities for swimming, photography and wild trout fishing, Beyond its confluence with Bear River, this virtually trackless river enters a truly wild canyon dominated by mid-elevation Black Oak and old growth forest as it carves its way past the prominent Devils Nose Peak.
-From the riverís edge this dual sport ride climbs the north side of the canyon on a curvy one-lane patched paved forest service road to the deep blue waters of Bear River Reservoir and beyond.
+This mid-elevation segment of the Mokelumne River offers semi-primitive free camping with opportunities for swimming, photography, and wild trout fishing, Beyond its confluence with Bear River, this virtually trackless river enters a truly wild canyon dominated by mid-elevation Black Oak and old-growth forest as it carves its way past the prominent Devils Nose Peak.
+From the riverís edge, this dual-sport ride climbs the north side of the canyon on a curvy one-lane patched paved forest service road to the deep blue waters of Bear River Reservoir and beyond.

-Single-Day Ride: (20 rider max)
+Single-Day Adventure Ride: (20 rider max)

-This dual sport adventure ride is perfect for medium to large dual sport adventure bikes.
+This adventure ride is designed for (650cc+) to (1250cc+) dual-sport adventure bikes.

-Off-road terrain is rated "mild to moderate" with some challenging and lots of adventure.
+Off-road terrain is rated mild to moderate some challenging and lots of adventure.

-Ride distance 200+ miles round trip (75+ miles dirt roads)
+Ride distance approx. 200 miles round trip (75 miles dirt roads)

-195 Placerville Road Folsom CA 95630
+195 Placerville Road, Folsom CA. 95630

-Ride returns to Folsom CA (approx 5pm)
+Ride returns to Folsom CA. (approx. 5:00 p.m.)

-Questions email: mark@SierraNevadaAdventures.com
+Still have questions email: info@SierraNevadaAdventures.com